Build Introduction

 The Spirit Hall allows you to combine two different Spirit Guardians or stick with just one.

-- Primary Spirit Guardian: Gorilla
+- Primary Spirit Guardian: Eagle

-- Secondary Spirit Guardian: Eagle
+- Secondary Spirit Guardian: Centipede

 Gear, Stats, Gems, and Runes